-The catastrophe in 536 A.D. led to the death of millions of people around the world.
+The catastrophe in 536 A.D. led to the death of millions of people worldwide.
 Nevertheless, this incident was long unheard of until two scientists "re-discovered" the event and brought it to light.

 The Mysterious Black Cloud